OndrejVrto/laravel-visitors/README.md

 ## Get the status and additional data about the latest traffic generation process

+Displays the parameters of the last run of the generator and the difference from the current data

 ```php
 $info = TrafficInfo::get();
 ```

+## Language
+Enum classes 'OperatingSystem' and 'VisitorCategory' are translatable.

 ## Configuration package
 ```php